UC Board of Review Administrative Rules

 Procedural Rules to govern the initiation and conduct of hearings in contested unemployment claims before the Board of Review and its subordinate tribunals.

 1.1.
-Scope. -- These procedural rules shall govern the initiation and conduct of hearings in contested unemployment compensation claims before the Board of Review and its subordinate tribunals.
+Scope. -- These procedural rules shall govern the conduct of hearings in contested unemployment compensation claims before the Board of Review and its subordinate tribunals.

 1.5.
-Repeal of Former Rule. -- These procedural rules repeal and replace the Regulations of the Board of Review for the Department of Employment Security filed in the Secretary of State’s office December 27, 1968 and effective March 1, 1969.
+Repeal of Former Rule. -- These procedural rules repeal and replace the Board of Review Procedural Rules filed in the Secretary of State’s office September 29, 1999 and effective October 29, 1999.

 84-1-2.
 Basic Provisions

 2.2.
-Purpose. -- The purpose of the hearing process shall be to receive and consider, as expeditiously and as fairly as possible, evidence and information relevant to the determination of the rights of the parties and to provide a review of the Commissioner’s decisions and determinations with regard to the granting or denial of any award, or the entry of any Order, or the granting or denial of any modification or change with respect to former findings, Orders or awards made pursuant to the West Virginia Unemployment Compensation Law, West Virginia Code, §21A-1-1 et seq., as amended.
+Purpose. -- The purpose of the hearing process shall be to receive and consider, as expeditiously and as fairly as possible, evidence and information relevant to the determination of the rights of the parties and to provide a review of the Deputy’s decisions and determinations with regard to the granting or denial of any award, or the entry of any Order, or the granting or denial of any modification or change with respect to former findings.
+Orders or awards are made pursuant to the West Virginia Unemployment Compensation Law, W. Va.
+Code, §21A-1-1 et seq., as amended.

 2.3.
 Appeal Tribunal. -- An Administrative Law Judge or a panel of Administrative Law Judges or the Board of Review in unemployment compensation claims or labor dispute cases.

 2.4.
 Special Provisions. -- The Board and its subordinate tribunals shall take reasonable measures to accommodate persons appearing before them with impairments or language barriers.

 2.5.
 The Unemployment Compensation Division of Workforce West Virginia is referred to as the Unemployment Compensation Claims Office.